 Evan Weiner et al. v.
 Snapple Beverage Corporation

-- Featured Expert James Levinsohn Charles W. Goodyear Professor in Global Affairs and Professor of Economics and Management, Yale School of Management; Director, Jackson Institute for Global Affairs, Yale University
+- Featured Expert James Levinsohn Charles W. Goodyear Professor in Global Affairs and Professor of Economics and Management, Yale School of Management; Founding Director, Jackson Institute for Global Affairs, Yale University

 In re OnStar Contract Litigation

 - Forum What’s in the Record?
 Implications of the Asacol Case for Pharmaceutical Class Actions